Analysis | Trump’s policy of friendly deterrence toward Russia suffers another setback

 The Post and others have also reported that Trump has such a visceral reaction to bad news involving Russia that aides try to avoid even bringing it to his attention.
 Former White House national security adviser John Bolton has said he has “scars from bringing up things about Russia that [Trump] probably didn’t want to hear.”

 Thus far, Trump’s see-no-evil approach seems to be carrying the day.
 He has yet to respond to the news of the hack, which is significant in and of itself.
-Bolton’s replacement as national security adviser, Robert O’Brien, cut short a European vacation to return to Washington and examine the situation.
+Bolton’s replacement as national security adviser, Robert C. O’Brien, cut short a European vacation to return to Washington and examine the situation.

 But in this moment, it’s worth noting how Trump and the White House had assured that their approach was having the desired effect.
 Trump might not have talked tough on Russia — preferring to instead talk about how he wanted to have a good relationship with Putin — but the argument was that his administration’s actions were picking up the slack.
 We were assured this approach — bifurcated as it was — was working.